gregbo/mininet_frr/README.md

 # Purpose

-Network emulators enable hands-on learning, experimenting, and testing network protocols on virtual toplogies.
-Mininet uses Linux network name spaces for lightweight emulation of routers, switches, and hosts.
+Network emulators enable hands-on learning, experimenting, and testing network protocols on virtual topologies.
+Mininet uses Linux network namespaces for lightweight emulation of routers, switches, and hosts.

 This package uses a simple integration of Mininet and FRR with a variety